 Piazza dei Miracoli (Square of Miracles), formally known as Piazza del Duomo and sometimes called Campo dei Miracoli (Field of Miracles), is the most important square of Pisa.
-Listed as a UNESCO World Heritage Site since 1987, the square includes the monuments called miracles by Gabriele d’Annunzio for their beauty and originality: the Cathedral of Santa Maria Assunta, Baptistery of San Giovanni, Campo Santo and the famous Leaning Tower of Pisa.
+Listed as a UNESCO World Heritage Site since 1987, the square includes the monuments called miracles by Gabriele d’Annunzio for their beauty and originality: the Cathedral of Santa Maria Assunta, the Baptistery of San Giovanni, Campo Santo, and the famous Leaning Tower of Pisa.
 The square is pedestrianized and is covered by a large lawn.
 It assumed its definitive appearance only in the 19th century, under the direction of the architect Alessandro Gherardesca, who demolished some pre-existing buildings and restored the famous monuments.
-SHORT HISTORY The square as we know it began to take shape in 1063, when the new cathedral of the city named after Santa Maria Maggiore was founded.
+SHORT HISTORY The square as we know it began to take shape in 1063, when the new cathedral of the city named after Santa Maria Maggiore was erected.
 At that time, the area remained outside the walls of the city, and was included only in 1156, when an expansion of the city walls was realized by the consul Cocco Griffi.
-Three years before the expansion of the walls, the construction of the new Baptistery also began, this time placed in front of the church.
+Three years before the expansion of the walls, the construction of the new Baptistery began, this time placed in front of the church.
 In 1173, the construction of Read more [...]

 In Italy, a city square, commonly found at the meeting of two or more streets, is a piazza.
 Every Italian city has a piazza or more, with streets radiating from the center, with green areas and places to rest.
 As key points in a city, in the squares you can find shops and public transport stations, but the Italians use it especially for evening walks and meetings with friends.
 Also, the city's main events take place in the central square.